GitauHarrison/notes/flask_tables.md

 (tables_project) $
 ```

-The use of virtual environments helps to isolate the needs of our application from that of the rest of the system.
+The use of virtual environments help to isolate the needs of our application from that of the rest of the system.
 To learn more about virtual environments and the `virtualenvwrapper`, refer to [this previous article on virtualenvwrapper](virtualenvwrapper_setup.md).

 ### Install Flask and Other Extensions